 This is the European standard for the specification of batch hot dip galvanized reinforcing steel for concrete.
 Galvanized reinforcing steel can be used to provide more durable concrete structures and/or reduce the concrete cover that would otherwise be needed to ensure durability requirements for concrete.
 The standard has been developed in CEN/TC459/SC4 with EGGA’s support as a liaison member of the Committee.
 Get a copy here.

 The above standards are developed within ISO ‘Technical Committee ISO/TC 107, Metallic and other inorganic coatings, Subcommittee SC 4, Hot dip coatings (galvanized, etc.).
-EGGA provides the secretariat for this ISO committee with Murray Cook, Executive Director, EGGA as Chairman and Dr Vasile Rus, Manager-Technical and Standardisation as Secretary.
+EGGA provides the secretariat for this ISO committee with Murray Cook, Executive Director, EGGA as Chairman and Dr Vasile Rus, Manager – Technical and Standards as Secretary.
 The committee enjoys the active involvement of many EGGA member associations and other partner associations from outside Europe.

 EGGA’s standards work is managed under the Technical and Research Committee with detailed work done in the EGGA Standards Working Group.